-4.21 Additionally, CPAs are increasingly required to capture the needs of not only information users but also capital markets as a whole.
-The increased use of estimates in financial reporting and the introduction of KAM have led to the growing need for external auditors' professional judgment in many situations.
+4.26 Additionally, professional accountants are increasingly required to capture the needs of not only information users but also capital markets as a whole.
+The increased volume of information using accounting estimates in financial reporting and the introduction of KAM have led to the growing need for external auditors' professional judgment in many situations.
 On the other hand, non-financial information is required to be disclosed in ways that reflect the materiality of specific information (based on guiding principles such as IIRC's International Integrated Reporting Framework and the Principles Regarding the Disclosure of Narrative Information); and therefore, external auditors are not directly required to express their opinions in an entity's assessment of materiality.
 However, when reading through and examining "other information" to address inconsistency or material misstatement of fact, it is vital for external auditors to understand what investors are interested in or concerned about.